SukkoPera/Plus4i8255/README.md

 ## Software
 The board is generic and can be used for a multitude of purposes, but its most common usage back in the day was to connect a 1541 drive in a parallel fashion, making it faster when used with software such as [Port-Turbo V1](https://plus4world.powweb.com/software/Port-Turbo_V1) or [Port-Backup](https://plus4world.powweb.com/software/Port-Backup).

+A simple program to test all the board I/O pins (in Mode 1) can be found in the Release area.

 ## Programming
+The 8255 is a relatively complex chip with 3 different modes of operation.
+The datasheet is your friend, those for a few different chips are provided in the [doc directory](doc/).
+Make sure to pick the one corresponding to your target chip and read it carefully.

 The board exposes the four 8255 registers at $FE00-$FE03:
 |Address | Description
 |-----|----------------|